openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > OPTIONAL An opaque value provided by the Event Receiver when the event is triggered.
 This is a nested attribute in the event payload.

+subject

+> REQUIRED.
+The value of the `subject` field in a Verification Event MUST always be set to have a simple value of type `opaque`.
+The `id` of the value MUST be the `stream_id` of the stream being verified.

+> Note that the subject that identifies a stream itself is always implicitly added to the stream and MAY NOT be removed from the stream.

 Upon receiving a Verification Event, the Event Receiver SHALL parse the SET and validate its claims.
 In particular, the Event Receiver SHALL confirm that the value for "state" is as expected.
 If the value of "state" does not match, an